10 Reasons To Try Natural Birth Control

 5. You’ll preserve the natural rhythms of your hormones and your cycle.

 Suppressing normal hormonal ebbs and flows can wreak havoc on a woman's system.
 It can lead to several negative effects, including mood swings to weight gain.

 6. It’s easy.

 We’ve been conditioned as women to think that our cycles are complicated and mysterious, and that understanding fertility is a great challenge—something only an external device or pill can do successfully.

 Millions of women around the world use the Billings Method.
 Robin Lim, a midwife in Indonesia who received CNN’s 2011 Hero of the Year Award for her work with women in developing countries, has taught the method to all education levels.
 The method is listed as one of the Chinese government’s endorsed choices of birth control.

 7. It’s sexy.

-Your lover can walk up behind you while you are cooking dinner, slide his hand into your pants and tell you what’s happening there.
-Then you run off to the bedroom, put a sticker on the chart and either finish dinner or start having sex.
+When prompted, your partner can slide his hand into your pants and tell you what’s happening.
+Then you run off to the bedroom, put a sticker on the chart and either go about your nights or start having sex.